Myopia Management

 If you don’t have myopia, it can be hard to imagine what the world looks like for people with myopia.
 To see what the world looks like for people with low, moderate, and high myopia, look at this myopia simulator

-Children are typically prescribed eyeglasses or contact lenses to correct their vision upon diagnosis of myopia.
+When children are diagnosed with myopia, they are usually prescribed eyeglasses or contact lenses to correct their vision.

-At Primary Eye Care of Arlington and South Main, Dr. Artee Nanji will create a customized treatment plan for patients with progressive myopia.
-She may recommend the use of MiSight® 1-day soft contact lenses, FDA-approved to slow the progression of myopia in children ages 8–12.
+At Primary Eye Care of Arlington and South Main, we will create a customized treatment plan for patients with progressive myopia.
+We may recommend MiSight® 1-day soft contact lenses, FDA-approved to slow the progression of myopia in children ages 8–12.

 The first step to managing myopia is to visit our Arlington or Memphis location for a comprehensive eye exam or pediatric eye exam

-Our optometrist will perform various tests to check your eyes or your child’s eyes, determine your overall eye health, and screen for myopia.
-If myopia is discovered, your doctor will guide you through the proper treatment plan for correcting the issue and preventing further progression.
+Our optometrist will conduct a series of tests to examine your eyes or your child’s eyes, assess overall eye health, and screen for myopia.
+If myopia is detected, your doctor will explain the best treatment options to correct vision and help slow its progression.

-Interested in learning more about myopia management?
+Are you interested in learning more about myopia management?
 Schedule an eye exam at Primary Eye Care of Arlington and South Main and let us know you want to learn more about myopia management.
-Our expert doctor and team will help you find the right solution for your needs or your child’s needs and support you in your pursuit of optimal eye health.
+Our expert eye doctors and team will help you find the right solution for your needs or your child’s needs and support you in your pursuit of optimal eye health.